tntly/pika-popgen/README.md

 ### Part 1: Variant Calling

-In this section, we develop a variant calling pipeline.
+In this section, I develop a variant calling pipeline.
 Key steps include:

 1. **Quality Control**:
     - `fastqc`: Assess the quality of raw sequencing data